 This may seem pretty obvious but it’s important to grow a range of plants that will provide continuous flowering, especially from March to September.

 It's worth planting plenty of single flowers too, as many plants make the pollen and nectar hard to get to for bees and other pollinators.

-Richard Petrie from Thomas Sanderson says, ‘Filling your garden with plants which are high in nectar or pollen is important as they are important food sources for many species including bees.’
+Richard Petrie, home expert at Thomas Sanderson says, 'Filling your garden with plants which are high in nectar or pollen is important as they are important food sources for many species including bees.'

 'Herb plants like lavender are high in nectar and entice bees with their fragrance.
 Also, it’s thought bees can see the colour purple the most clearly so not only will your garden look and smell great, it will be more appealing to bees too.'

 These ten herbs are specifically known to attract bees so create a little herb garden and watch them flock.

 A bundle of hollow canes could make a great home for bees.
 Some bumblebee species will take up residence in bird boxes, or an upturned plant pot (with holes) located in a secure, shady area.

 This ceramic nester, £27.99 from Natural Collection has excellent frost resistant properties, so even when temperatures get completely inhospitable this makes an ideal home for a vole, mouse or a bumble bee.

 Even though you are unlikely to be able to make a home for the honeybee colonies keep an eye out for other solitary bees that you could accommodate in your garden.